 - Choose Run or Save when downloading BiteFX with my Internet Browser?

-Google Chrome - automatically begins downloading and saves the file in your Downloads folder where it easy to find.
+Google Chrome, Microsoft Edge, or Internet Explorer - automatically begins downloading and saves the file in your Downloads folder, where it is easy to find.

 By saving the file to your computer, you can copy that file to a shared drive on your network, or onto a flash drive that you plug into each computer you want to install BiteFX, and simply double-click on the BiteFX Installer Package File name to begin the BiteFX Setup Wizard.

-- The BiteFX Installer Package File is taking a long time to download.
+- The BiteFX Content Files taking a long time to download.

-This is normal.
-Depending on your computer's internal processor your Internet connection speed, it may take as much as 30 minutes or more to download the file because it is very large.
+This may be normal.
+There are multiple content files that need to be downloaded to complete the installation of V5.
+Depending on your computer’s internal processor and your Internet connection speed, it may take a while to download all the files because they are very large.